mb1986/rm-hacks/README.md

 This patch includes all the hacks from the previous one, along with the following:

-- Document-level toggle buttons (accessible through the _Share and Convert_):
+- Document-level toggle buttons (accessible through the _Share and Convert_ menu):
   - Show/hide clock
   - Suppress all swipes and gestures
   - Toggle WiFi